Waikawa Beach is a safe and serene spot in the sun. It’s a hidden treasure, not known by many, but a true taonga for those who live or visit here.

 Committee Members: Debra Betts, Dominic Hayden, Gary Whitaker, John Sharp, Lesley-Anne Walker, Liz Duncan, Miraz Jordan, Warwick Bainbridge, Yvonne Small.

-Note: Laurie Stephenson was voted on at the AGM but has since withdrawn from the Committee for personal reasons.
+Note: John Russell was voted on at the AGM but reluctantly withdrew in June 2019 from the Committee because of work committments.

 Our subscription year starts on 01 October each year.
 Subs are $25 per year.

 Pay online to account 03 0667 0268929 000.
 Please include your name and beach address so we know who’s paid.
 There’s not a lot of space on the bank form, so it also helps if you email firstname.lastname@example.org with your name, beach address, postal address, email address and date of payment so we can make sure our records are completely up to date.

 Or, post a cheque to E White, PO Box 30309, Lower Hutt.
 However you pay your subscription be sure to include your beach address and name.